brianwarner/minecraft-server-hosting/README.md

 #### Install mcrcon

 `mcrcon` is a utility for managing Minecraft servers.
+Here's how you install it:

 ```
 $ cd /opt/minecraft